TomCarlson-NTAC/ndr-tests/ndr-test.md

 ### Model group definition

  NIEM does not define any additional features relating to model group definitions.
-This section is present to maintain with [XML Schema Structures](#Appendix-A-References)       <a target="_blank" href="http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#concepts-data-model">Section 2.2, _XML Schema Abstract Data Model_</a>, See [Section 9.5.1, _Model group definition_, above,](#model-group-definition) for rules related to model group definitions.
+This section is present to maintain with [XML Schema Structures](#Appendix-A-References)       [Section 2.2, _XML Schema Abstract Data Model_](http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#concepts-data-model), See [Section 9.5.1, _Model group definition_, above,](#model-group-definition) for rules related to model group definitions.

 ### Attribute group definition

  NIEM does not define any additional features relating to attribute group definitions.
-This section is present to maintain with [XML Schema Structures](#Appendix-A-References)       <a target="_blank" href="http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#concepts-data-model">Section 2.2, _XML Schema Abstract Data Model_</a>, See [Section 9.5.2, _Attribute group definition_, above,](#attribute-group-definition) for rules related to attribute group definitions.
+This section is present to maintain with [XML Schema Structures](#Appendix-A-References)       [Section 2.2, _XML Schema Abstract Data Model_](http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#concepts-data-model), See [Section 9.5.2, _Attribute group definition_, above,](#attribute-group-definition) for rules related to attribute group definitions.

 ## Annotation components